christopherdurr/booknotes/confucianism.md

 # Analects of Confucius
 ## Notes by Christopher Durr

-Note: This is not a representation of the entirety of my beliefs and faiths.
-These notes simply serve as a reference to understand other cultures.

 ## Book 1

 Proper behavior towards parents and elder brothers is the trunk of goodness